 L. dispar, also known as the spongy moth, is a fuzzy winged insect whose mission in life is to eat the leaves off multiple species of trees.

 Some years, the damage is minimal.
 Other years, it leaves rampant destruction in its wake.
-True infestations — our word, as the moths would surely call this their glory — occur only once per decade.
+True infestations — our word, as the moths would surely call this their glory — occur but once per decade.

-Because trees are our friends, the spongy moth is deeply unpopular and many efforts are taken to thwart its progress.
+Because trees are our friends, the spongy moth is deeply unpopular, and many efforts are taken to thwart its progress.
 But year after year, it keeps on doing its thing — hatching, chilling in its cocoon, eating leaves, moving about the world being unapologetically itself.

 There is a lot to be gleaned from this.